maja-kucharczyk/maja-kucharczyk.github.io/README.md

 <kbd>Python</kbd>

-**Cited 50+ times**, this study globally mapped the proportion of time various drones can fly safely (termed “flyability”).
-Flyability was quantified by comparing historical wind speed, temperature, and precipitation data to manufacturer-reported thresholds of common commercial and weather-resistant drones with a **Python**-based computer simulation.
+We globally mapped the proportion of time various drones can fly safely (termed “flyability”).
+Flyability was quantified by comparing historical wind speed, temperature, and precipitation data to manufacturer-reported thresholds of common commercial and weather-resistant drones with a Python-based computer simulation.
 Within this global dataset, we examined the 100 most populated cities where some on-demand drone services and applications such as delivery and emergency services may be applied commonly.
 Results indicated that global flyability is highest in warm and dry continental regions and lowest over oceans and at high latitudes.
 Median global flyability for common drones is low: 5.7 h/day or 2.0 h/day if restricted to daylight hours.
 Weather-resistant drones have higher flyability (20.4 and 12.3 h/day, respectively).
 An inverse analysis for major population centres showed the largest flyability gains for common drones can be achieved by increasing maximum wind speed and precipitation thresholds from 10 to 15 m/s and 0–1 mm/h, respectively.

 ![](https://maja-kucharczyk.github.io/assets/img/sr.JPG)
 [Gao et al. (2021)](https://doi.org/10.1038/s41598-021-91325-w) [(CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)